The Field Placement Program is accepting applications for spring 2025 field placements. The anticipated format for some placements is listed.

 Nonprofit Legal Services:

-Description: Interns will have the opportunity to gain valuable experience by working with the legal program staff on a wide variety of issues.
+Description: Interns at the ACLU will have the opportunity to gain valuable experience by working with the legal program staff on a wide variety of issues.
 They will potentially learn to assist on all aspects of litigation and legal advocacy, including: screening potential cases and providing assistance to potential clients; researching and/or drafting materials for litigation, legal advocacy, or public education; and other projects as assigned.
 This internship is open to all law students who have completed at least one year of law school and possess the following: excellent research, writing, analytical and communication skills; strong computer skills, particularly web-based research including proficiency with Microsoft Office; the initiative to see projects through to completion; and a demonstrated interest in advocating for civil liberties.
 This position is available for a stipend or academic credit.

 Requirements: 16 hours minimum on-site per week and attend an associated class at the law school (24 hours per week preferred).
 Hours to be arranged with the field supervisor.
 Preference given to students who have completed Constitutional Law II.